-Alice Paul was born on January 11, 1885, in Moorestown, New Jersey.
+Alice Paul was born on January 11, 1885, in Mt.
+Laurel, New Jersey, attending school in nearby Moorestown.
 Influenced by her Quaker family, she studied at Swarthmore College in 1905 and went on to do graduate work in New York City and England.

 While in London from 1906 to 1909, Paul became politically active and unafraid to use dramatic tactics in support of a cause.
 She joined the women's suffrage movement in Britain and was arrested on several occasions, serving time in jail and going on a hunger strike.